sbhushan0767/ECS171G12Proj/webApp/frontend/README.md

 # What still needs to be done

 NOTE: When adding components, it would be easier to find a component onf Ant Design, https://ant.design/components/overview/ and edit since it would save a lot of time.

-- Create the Term select.
-There should be a state variable called `term`.
-When the person clicks on the 'Short Term' or 'Long Term', `term` should be set to 'Short Term' or 'Long Term' respectively.

-- Two select dropdowns.
-You can get the list of options from the dataset here, https://www.kaggle.com/zaurbegiev/my-dataset?select=credit_test.csv.

-- The Calculate Score Button